Atari CX40 joystick: 3rd party alternatives

-The Epyx 500XJ was a radical restyling of the basic CX40 concept.
+The Epyx 500XJ is a radical restyling of the basic CX40 concept.
 This version, for the NES, has additional buttons.

-The Epyx 500XJ (Note: Apparently a re-branded Konix Speedking) was among a very few designs that broke from the Atari mould completely.
-Like the Competition Pro, the 500XJ's mechanism was based around a steel shaft pressing on microswitches and offered a similar feel.
-Unlike the Command Control, the 500XJ's shaft pressed directly on the switches, making it harder to press into the diagonals.
-More importantly, the base of the unit was completely changed, consisting of a moulded form that was designed to be easily gripped by the left hand with the index finger naturally positioned over a fire button located on the bottom right side of the case.
+The Epyx 500XJ (Note: Apparently a re-branded Konix Speedking) was among a very few designs that broke from the Atari mold completely.
+Like the Competition Pro, the 500XJ's mechanism is based around a steel shaft pressing on microswitches and offers a similar feel.
+Unlike the Command Control, the 500XJ's shaft presses directly on the switches, making it harder to press into the diagonals.
+More importantly, the base of the unit was completely changed, consisting of a molded form that was designed to be easily gripped by the left hand with the index finger naturally positioned over a fire button located on the bottom right side of the case.
 Both robust and unique, the 500XJ garnered widespread praise and was the only other joystick of the era to achieve widespread popularity to the point of becoming a standard of sorts.

 Early gamepads were essentially CX40s with the base exposed to the user and the joystick on top removed.
 Sega's Master System and Genesis/Mega Drive controllers are compatible with the 2600, although the console can only read one fire button on the Sega controllers – the 2 button on Master System controllers, and the B button on Genesis controllers.
-The Sega Control Stick was the only Sega-made controller actually marketed for its compatibility with Atari and Commodore systems.
+The Sega Control Stick is the only Sega-made controller actually marketed for its compatibility with Atari and Commodore systems.
 Due to the unique setup of the 7800's fire buttons, Sega controllers are not compatible with 7800 games that require two fire buttons, although they can be used with 7800 games that only use one fire button.

 Atari joysticks on other platforms

-The Atari joystick was so popular that adaptors for its standard of connector were available for platforms like the Apple II and IBM PC.
-There were even factory modified CX40s, notably the Trisstick from Big Five Software, that placed the converter electronics inside the CX40 case and replaced the cable with one suitable for the TRS-80.
+The Atari joystick was so popular that adaptors for its standard of connector were produced for platforms like the Apple II and IBM PC.
+There are also factory modified CX40s, notably the Trisstick from Big Five Software, that place the converter electronics inside the CX40 case and replace the cable with one suitable for the TRS-80.

 While its single-button configuration makes it unsuitable for general use with Sega's consoles, an Atari joystick can be used in the player two port for certain two-player games with minimal controls, so long as a standard Sega controller is plugged into the player one port.
 For example, a CX-40 can be used to control Tails in two-player mode in Sonic the Hedgehog 2, as all three Genesis fire buttons are mapped to the same jump/spin-dash function (and with the Master System for the 1 and 2 buttons), although player two cannot pause the game due to the absence of a Start button.